alephnode/alephnode/src/pages/11-docker-environment-streamline/index.md

 - the Docker socket is mounted for the two services to communicate.
 Note to <a href="https://stackoverflow.com/questions/40844197/what-is-the-docker-security-risk-of-var-run-docker-sock" target="_blank">not do this in production</a>
 - the test server is watching for changes to the mounted src/ directory in order to know when to restart

-_Note: This file is specific to my development workflow.
+_Note: Againn, this file is specific to my development workflow.
 If I were to deploy this service, I'd do so as a single-node Kubernetes cluster or as a standalone container hosted on a virtual box through a cloud provider.
 For that reason, only the Dockerfile would be used._

-For the final piece, we'll take a look at the _package.json_ scripts that make all this configuration come together:
+For the final piece, we'll take a look at the _package.json_ scripts that make these pieces come together:

 _package.json_: